Fred Carter: Basketball analyst

+Carter spent one season as cable television analyst for the 76ers in the 1980s.
 Following his coaching tenure with the Sixers, Carter began a successful career as a basketball analyst.
 He spent eight years at ESPN and five years at NBA TV, before his retirement.
-During his time as co-host of NBA Tonight he was known for his claim of being "the best player on the worst team in NBA history."
+During his time as co-host of NBA Tonight he was known for his claim of being "the best player on the worst team in NBA history".

-Legacy
+Legacy and honors

-On December 1, 2007, Carter had his jersey, number "33", retired at halftime of the Mount St. Mary's v.
-Loyola College of Baltimore men's basketball game at Coach Jim Phelan Court in Knott Arena in Emmitsburg, Maryland.
-He was the first Mountaineer basketball player to have his number retired.
+Carter was inducted into the Mount St. Mary's Athletics Hall of Fame in 1979.
+On December 1, 2007, Carter had his jersey No. 33 retired at halftime of the Mount St. Mary's v.
+Loyola College of Baltimore men's basketball game.
+The game was played on the Coach Jim Phelan Court in Knott Arena in Emmitsburg, Maryland.
+Carter was the first Mountaineer basketball player to have his number retired.

-Carter is also known for popularizing the "fist bump."
+Carter is also known for popularizing the "fist bump".